Missouri Casinos Experience Dip in May As Sports Betting Effort Withers

 The other five casinos in the Show-Me State are lumped under the “out state markets” category and they accounted for about $24 million in May, led by Isle Casino in Boonville at $7.2 million.

-Stalled Missouri Sports Betting Effort
+Stalled Sports Betting Efforts

 As neighboring Kansas gets set to launch sports betting in the wake of Gov. Laura Kelly signing a bill into law last month, Missouri is stuck in neutral at least for the rest of 2022.